 Business Risks and Other Risks

-The main risks concerning the Skylark Group's business operations, operating results and financial position, etc., which could have a significant impact on investment decisions made by investors are as follows.
+The main risks concerning Skylark Group's business operations, operating results and financial position, etc., which could have a significant impact on investment decisions made by investors are as follows.
 The forward-looking statements below in this document are judgments made by the Group as of the end of the fiscal year under review.
 The following are specific examples of risks that the Group anticipates in order to continue its business, but do not constitute an exhaustive list.

 Investor Relations (IR) Business Risks